-Annex 2 Channelling plan B for the band 4 940-4 990 MHz for broadband public protection and disaster relief operations
+Annex 2 Channelling plan B for the band 4 940-4 990 MHz for broadband public protection and disaster relief operations [Editor’s note: To be verified]

 The following channelling plan (see Table 2), which supports channel widths from 5 MHz to 20 MHz, to provide the flexibility needed for administrations to support a variety of PPDR operational requirements.
 Because these channels overlap one another, administrations may take precautions in their assignment procedures to ensure that overlapping channels do not occur in close enough proximity to cause conflicts between multiple PPDR users.
 Note that not all of the channels are available in some countries.